 Exploring The Latin Quarter – Logistics:

 - When to go: the Latin Quarter is best explored by foot so prepare for a beautiful day of walking (weather permitting of course).
-The weekend is obviously ideal though if you visit during a weekday, the lovely old lanes will be pretty empty.
-If you like Parisian food markets (and who doesn’t), the Marché Monge takes place on Wednesdays, Fridays and Sundays.
+The weekend is ideal though if you visit during a weekday, the lovely old lanes will be pretty empty.
+If you like Parisian food markets (and who doesn’t), the Marché Monge takes place on Wednesdays, Fridays, and Sundays.
 Rue Mouffetard which is essentially a market street should be open throughout the week though a lot of shops will take Monday off (along with quite a few restaurants).
 The Cluny Museum is open throughout the week aside from Tuesdays.

-- Start & Finish: there is obviously no right or wrong way to see the Latin Quarter.
-I personally enjoy starting at the southern end in Rue Mouffetard and working my way up to Place Saint Michel.
+- Start & Finish: there is no right or wrong way to see the Latin Quarter.
+I enjoy starting at the southern end in Rue Mouffetard and working my way up to Place Saint Michel.
 Alternatively, you can start at Pont de l’Archevêché, crossing over from the Right Bank at Ile de la Cité and finish off either at the Jardin des Plantes or Jardin de Luxembourg.